BijornCoote/Capstone-proposals-group4/proposals.md

     - Should tell forecast (3-10 days)
     - Should give current weather etc.

-2) Create a Calculator
+2)Create a Calculator
-  -It should do basic calculation.
+It should do basic  calculation.
+It should also save the data and user can always look back at the prevous calculation.
-  -It should store previous calculations.